Skip to content

 How to choose an odds-data provider

 Odds feeds look interchangeable from the outside and behave very differently in production.
-This is the checklist we would use to evaluate one — the eight criteria that decide whether a feed saves you months or quietly becomes the thing you maintain.
+This is the checklist we would use to evaluate one: the eight criteria that decide whether a feed saves you months or becomes the thing you maintain.

 9 min read

-Every odds-data provider will tell you it has great coverage and fast updates.
-The differences that matter only show up once you have integrated — when a major book is missing, when two bookmakers' markets do not line up, or when 'real-time' turns out to mean a five-minute delay.
+The differences that matter only show up after you integrate: a major book is missing, two bookmakers' markets do not line up, or 'real-time' turns out to mean a five-minute delay.

-The criteria below are ordered roughly by how often they cause regret.
-Use them as a scorecard: rate each provider you are considering, and weight the lines that map to your product.
-A comparison site weights coverage and schema; an arbitrage tool weights freshness; a matched-betting product weights whether the feed is matched at all.
+The criteria below are ordered by how often they cause regret.
+Use them as a scorecard and weight the lines that map to your product: a comparison site weights coverage and schema, an arbitrage tool weights update time, and a matched-betting product weights whether the feed is matched at all.

 Start with what you are actually buying

-There are two very different products sold under the same label.
+Two very different products are sold under the same label.
 A raw feed gives you normalised bookmaker prices and leaves the analysis to you.
 A matched or processed feed does the pairing, rating and gating on our side and hands you finished opportunities.

-Buying the wrong one is the most expensive mistake here.
-If you need matched-betting or arbitrage output and you buy a raw feed, you have just signed up to build a matching engine.
-If you only need prices and you buy a processed feed, you are paying for analysis you will throw away.
-Decide which you need before you compare anything else.
+Buying the wrong one is the costliest mistake here.
+Need matched-betting or arbitrage output but buy raw, and you have signed up to build a matching engine.
+Need only prices but buy processed, and you pay for analysis you throw away.
+Decide which you need first.

 Headline book counts are easy to inflate.
 What matters is whether the books your users actually compare against are present, and whether the hard ones are included.